Suhana Khan looks chic and laid back as she poses for an outdoor photoshoot in New York City. See the pictures | Bollywood | ExBulletin

 See also: Suhana Khan shares her photo as she enjoys the view from her New York apartment, reacts Navya Naveli Nanda.
 See here

 Suhana wishes to be an actor like Shah Rukh.
-She has previously appeared in a theatrical production of Romeo and Juliet in London as well as in a short film called The Gray Part of Blue.
-She is expected to enter Bollywood after completing her studies.
+She previously starred in a theatrical production of Romeo and Juliet in London when she was in school, as well as in a short film called The Gray Part of Blue.
+She is expected to make her Bollywood debut upon graduation.

 Previously, in an interview with Vogue, Suhana spoke about her dream of becoming an actress.
 I don’t think there was a single moment when I decided.
 Since I was young I have been making all these accents and impressions.
 But my parents didn’t realize I was serious about acting when they saw one of my performances for the first time.
 I was playing Miranda in a school performance of The Tempest, she said.